nerc-project/nerc-docs/docs/openstack/persistent-storage/format-and-mount-the-volume.md

 Here, we create an empty volume following the steps outlined in [this documentation](create-an-empty-volume.md).

-Please make sure you are creating volume of the size 100 GB:
+Please make sure you are creating volume of the size 100 GiB:

 ![Create Volume for Windows VM](images/create_volume_win.png)